tatuylonen/wiktextract/README.md

 wxr = WiktextractContext(wtp, config)
 ```

-if it is more conveneint
+if it is more convenient
 ### class WiktionaryConfig(object)

 The ``WiktionaryConfig`` object is used for specifying what data to collect